animo/expo-secure-environment/README.md

 Cryptographic operations using the devices Secure Environment (HSM,SE,etc.) locked behind biometric authentication

-Currently Android API 30+ is supported and the MSV of iOS for Expo.
+Currently Android API 30+ is supported and the minimum supported version of iOS for Expo.

 ## Supported cryptographic algorithms